artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 You can use the project from Exercise 3 as a base and simply write your code in the ```71_7SegDispl_C-Lang.c``` file instead of the provided one.

 **SOLUTION:**
-In general, we do not include solutions for the exercises in this repository; however, in this exercise, we exceptionally show next the result of running this program on RVfpga-ViDBo.
-In case you want to obtain the remaining solutions, please contact ```dani02@ucm.es```.
+We next show the result that you should obtain when running this program on RVfpga-ViDBo.
+You can see how the switches value is shown in the 7-segment displays.
+Note that this device is shown in the simulator outside the board.

 <p align="center">
   <img src="Images/ViDBo.png" width=70% height=70%>
 </p>

-You can see how the switches value is shown in the 7-segment displays.
-Note that this device is shown in the simulator outside the board.
+In case you want to obtain the remaining solutions, please contact ```dani02@ucm.es```.

 ## Exercise 5
 In this exercise, we will work with interrupts.
 Two codes are provided with the same functionality, but the first uses polling while the second uses interrupts.